chanind/chanind.github.io/_posts/2019-10-03-how-i-learn-languages.markdown

 ### Go to language meetups, find a language partner, and/or live abroad

 There's still no substitute for interacting with native speakers.
-Fortuntely, it's not hard to do, especially if you're a native English speaker.
+Fortunately, it's not hard to do, especially if you're a native English speaker.
 Most cities will have a meetup for practicing the language you want to learn, and if not, you can start one!
 You can also try to find someone who's learning your language and set up a regular time to spend time with them where you talk 50% in your language and 50% in theirs.
 Of course, nothing beats living in the country whose language you want to learn if you can, but again, you _need_ to focus on studying while you're there or you still won't make progress.

 ### Good luck, and good studying!